Senedu Gebru: The Anti-Fascist Struggle

 Senedu became politically active in the build up to the Italian invasion by making use of her contacts with foreign journalists who were writing about Ethiopia at the time.
 After the invasion she, and her brothers, soon became involved in active opposition to the occupying forces.
 With her husband accompanying the Emperor into exile, ending their marriage, she moved to Goré in Illubabor Province, where she joined with 100 cadets from a military academy and received some military training.

 Her group travelled to Neqemte, where she tried to arouse resistance to the Italians and was nearly captured.
 Gebru moved back to Goré, where she joined the Black Lions and established a Red Cross Unit after receiving some medical training.
 Gebru served as an informant for the Black Lions about Italian troop movements.
 Eventually, after catching pneumonia, she was captured by the Italians and interrogated.
 Meanwhile, her brother was killed on 19 February 1937.
 She later wrote a play about this event.
 Her rebellious behaviour resulted in her being imprisoned on the Italian island of Asinara along with her father and sister.

-She was repatriated to Ethiopia in 1939 and was briefly married to Dejjazmach Amede Welde.
+She was repatriated to Ethiopia in 1939 and was briefly married to Dejjazmach Amede Ali Mikael, who is a nephew of Lij Iyasu and a Grandson of Negus Mikael Ali.
 In 1941, following the liberation of the country, she took up a teaching post Weyzero Sihin School in Dessie.